-Geophysics
+Geophysics |

-Richard B. Hatheway, Coordinator (Greene Hall 106)

-Faculty of the Departments of Geological Sciences and Physics.
+Scott D. Giorgis, Coordinator (Integrated Science Center 145) gsci.geneseo.edu Faculty of the Departments of Geological Sciences and Physics.

 The primary objective of this interdisciplinary program is to prepare students for both immediate careers and graduate-level study in geophysics.
 The program differs from the Bachelor of Arts degree programs in Geological Sciences and Physics since it provides the background in both mathematics and physics that is required for solution of problems in the field of solid earth geophysics.